 It’s easy to think we’re being productive by constantly producing.
-It’s easy to fill the time when we’re doing nothing and push ourselves even harder.
+It’s easy to fill every inch of spare time to push ourselves even harder.

-Little words like ‘should’ and ‘ought’ probably start to float around our heads at this point; and yet taking a break and recharging through rest and enjoying different activities are so important to coming back to the page refreshed and enriched with ideas.
+Little words like ‘should’ and ‘ought’ start to float around our heads at this point; and yet taking a break and recharging through rest and enjoying different activities are so important to coming back to the page enriched with ideas.

 1. I Watched Reality TV

 I’m like, literally not ashamed to say I adore reality TV.
 It’s my type on paper, it is what it is.
 Ok I’ll stop.

 There’s something about mindless television at the end of the day (and by that I mean after dinner, not at the end of the day) that’s like a cooling ice pack to the overworked brain.

 My favourites at the moment are Love Island and The Real Housewives of New York City.
 What’s not to love about silly looking muscly men and the narcissistic antics of a socialite and convict turned cabaret star?
 It’s a way to detach and come back to earth, preparing me for the next day’s mental challenge.
 I also love to people watch.

 2. I Researched a New Topic That Changed My Perspective

 It was to do with the Kingdom of Benin, (now a part of modern-day Nigeria), an ancient and highly advanced civilisation brought to an end in 1897 under British rule.

 Over a thousand bronze sculptures resided in a palace until they were transported to Europe in the nineteenth century.
 They’re significant because they reveal a sophistication that challenges the notion of Sub-Saharan art as simply primitive and naive.